pine-vm/pine/guide/how-to-build-a-full-stack-web-app-in-elm-time.md

 jsonDecodeMessageToClient =
     Json.Decode.fail "The compiler replaces this declaration."
 ```

+In the example above, we use a type declared in another module.
+We are free to distribute the type declarations over any number of modules.
+The parser follows imports to recursively collect the graph of type declarations until it reaches atomic Elm types at the leaves.

+> Note that, at the moment, the serialization of functions is not implemented.
+>
+> ```Elm
+> jsonEncodeMyRecordType : { field_with_function_type : Int -> Int } -> Json.Encode.Value
+> jsonEncodeMyRecordType =
+>     always (Json.Encode.string "The compiler replaces this declaration.")
+> ```
+>
+> When the type we pick in the type annotation contains a function type somewhere, the compiler will show an error message like this:
+>
+> ```
+> Compilation failed with 1 error:
+>
+> in file src/CompilationInterface/GenerateJsonConverters.elm: Failed to prepare mapping 'jsonEncodeMyRecordType': Failed to parse type annotation: Failed to parse annotation of field 'field_with_function_type': FunctionTypeAnnotation not implemented
+> ```

 Now that we have taken care of the serialization, we can use the generic HTTP APIs in the frontend and backend to send and receive them.